What estate documents do you need in Georgia?

 - Generation-Skipping Trusts: Provide for grandchildren directly, bypassing the children.
 Requires careful tax planning.

-There are many other types of Trusts as well, including Charitable Remainder Trusts, Asset Protection Trusts, Spendthrift Trusts, etc. Consult an expert to determine exactly what type of Trust will best accomplish your goals.
+There are many other types of trusts as well, including Charitable Remainder Trusts, Credit Shelter Trusts, Spendthrift Trusts, etc. Consult an expert to determine exactly what type of trust will best accomplish your goals.

 Talking about guardianship can feel heavy, but it’s one of the most important estate planning decisions you can make, especially if you have minor children or pets.